 For many of us, medications are important to get a decent night of sleep, but there are a variety of other measures that can be tried.
 A key non-medication strategy is cognitive behavioural therapy (CBT) specifically targeting insomnia.
 CBT for insomnia (CBT-I) focuses more on the behavioural aspect than the cognitive.
 Here is an overview of some of the main elements of CBT-I:

-- Sleep hygiene: most of us are familiar with recommendations like avoid caffeine/alcohol/screen time before bed, don’t nap during the day, and get regular exercise
+Most of us are familiar with recommendations like avoid caffeine/alcohol/screen time before bed, don’t nap during the day, and get regular exercise; you can read about my sleep hygiene here.

-- Do a sleep log: while we may think we’re aware of our sleep patterns, chances are keeping a log will give a better understanding (there’s an example in the treatment manual link below)
+While you may think you’re aware of your sleep patterns, chances are keeping a log will give a better understanding.
+There’s a good example in the treatment manual that’s linked to below.

 Sleep efficiency is the ratio of time asleep divided by time in bed; to increase sleep efficiency, the initial goal is to spend less time in bed.
 Initially, this may mean less sleep, but in the longer term, it will result in an improvement.

-- Avoid negative associations with bed: with insomnia, staying in bed awake for long periods can lead to the bed being associated with being awake and frustrated.
-This can be changed by only going to bed when sleepy, only using the bed for sleep/sex, getting out of bed if you haven’t fallen asleep after about 15 minutes, and hiding the clock.
+Staying in bed awake for long periods can lead to the bed being associated with being awake and frustrated.
+This can be changed by going to bed onlywhen sleepy, only using the bed for sleep/sex, getting out of bed if you haven’t fallen asleep after about 15 minutes, and hiding the clock.

-- Challenge thoughts related to sleep: some common sleep-related myths, according to the University of Washington’s treatment manual:
+Some common sleep-related myths, according to the University of Washington’s treatment manual, are:

 - I need 8 hours of sleep to survive